 Do you use any iPhone photography accessories?
 Would you recommend that people buy them?

-My husband bought me the GorillaPod tripod and I have used it quite often.
+My husband bought me the GorillaPod tripod for iPhone and I have used it quite often.
 It works very well and can be used in so many different ways.

 Can you briefly explain the story and editing behind your three favorite iPhone photos?